theyworkforyou/shineyoureye-sinatra/README.md

 # Shine Your Eye (Sinatra)

-This project is a proof of concept that aims to make it easy to produce lightweight parliamentary monitoring sites.
+This project is a lightweight parliamentary monitoring site for Nigeria.
 It uses EveryPolitician data, user-editable data (through [prose.io](http://prose.io/)), and CSV data.
 It doesn't use a database.

-It is meant to be an exemplar.
-A generic core could be extracted from it, leaving ShineYourEye specifics out, so that a parliament-monitoring site can be implemented for other countries as well, using this approach.

 ## Approach